Look-alike Horse Float Vendor – False and Misleading Representations

 You may also choose to pursue one or all of the following courses of action;

-Contact the vendor directly with a letter of demand (send via registered post and keep the record) outlining your reasons for the complaint, your demand terms and your intent to lodge formal complaints with the statutory regulatory authorities (Fair trading and ACCC) and that you intend to commence legal action for their breach of consumer law and false and deceptive statements as inducement to contract in breach of federal legislation and allow 14 days for a formal reply; Note having a solicitor draft the letter will have far more impact and should only cost a marginal fee.
+Contact the vendor directly with a letter of demand (send via registered post and keep the record) outlining your reasons for the complaint, your demand terms and your intent to lodge formal complaints with the statutory regulatory authorities (Fair trading and ACCC) and that you intend to commence legal action for their breach of consumer law and false and deceptive statements as inducement to contract in breach of federal legislation and allow 14 days for a formal reply; Note having a solicitor draft the letter will have far more impact.

 if not adequately resolved after 14 days, you may;